text here. Few sentances.PROS

-Review: Horizon T101, Editors of ConsumerReports.org, Not Dated
+Horizon T101 Treadmill Review, Editors of TreadmillDoctor.com, Not Dated

 Editors of TreadmillDoctor.com call the Horizon T101 "the best treadmill of any machine under $800!"
 They say they're impressed with the treadmill's solid mechanics and quality parts and note that the T101 is a great choice for someone more interested in a machine for less demanding use.

 Horizon Fitness T101-04 Treadmill, Contributors to Amazon.com, As of December 2015